Top 10 Things to do in Panama City, Panama

 Beirut is located at Ricardo Arias St, Panama City, Panama.
 It is open every day except for Saturday from 12 – 2.

 Panama weather is generally warm and humid.
-Highs range in the 80s generally and lows are in the 70s.
+Highs generally range in the 80s, and lows are in the 70s.
 Before you decide this is perfection, the humidity level is the catcher!
-The average humidity in the county is around 80% and it goes up to close to 100% during the rainy season.
+The average humidity in the county is around 80%, and it goes up to close to 100% during the rainy season.

-The dry season runs from January to April and the rainy season is during the rest of the year.
+The dry season runs from January to April, and the rainy season lasts the rest of the year.
 “Dry season” may be a bit of a misnomer, though, as there is still plenty of rain during the dry season.
-It’s the rain that helps maintain the lush green of the rainforests throughout the year.
+The rain helps maintain the lush green of the rainforests throughout the year.

-Prices in Panama were a bit higher than in other areas of Latin America I have been to, but they were generally less than those in the United States with one exception.
-There were a lot of American goods in the market, and those were generally a little higher than prices at home.
+Prices in Panama were a bit higher than in other areas of Latin America I have been to, but they were generally less than those in the United States, with one exception.
+There were a lot of American goods in the market, which were generally a little higher than prices at home.

 Prices for Panamanian products and for services tended to be very low and probably less than half of those in America.
 For example, our Uber rides were crazy inexpensive.